 The procedure removes excess skin on the eyelid, giving the eyes a more alert, youthful appearance.
 Blepharoplasty can be performed on the upper or lower eyelid or both.
 We’ll focus on the upper blepharoplasty procedure in this blog post, explaining what happens during the procedure and what type of anesthesia is preferred.

-As people age, they may start to notice a heavy feeling with their eyelids.
-There are two main reasons for this:
+As people age, they may start to notice a heavy feeling in their eyelids due to:

 Local anesthesia is accomplished by injecting local anesthetic medication into the specific part of the body where the surgery is to be performed, causing temporary loss of sensitivity.
 In the case of blepharoplasty, after the local anesthetic injections, the upper eyelid becomes completely insensitive, or numb, throughout the whole procedure.

 In other practices, blepharoplasty is often performed under general anesthesia.
-With general anesthesia, the patient will be completely asleep and unaware of the surroundings, and will not respond to any stimuli.
-It is Dr. Boggess’ opinion that general anesthesia unnecessarily increases the risk and the cost of the procedure and prolongs recovery.
+With general anesthesia, the patient will be completely asleep and unaware of the surroundings and will not respond to any stimuli.
+Dr. Boggess believes that general anesthesia unnecessarily increases the risk and cost of the procedure and prolongs recovery.
 At Youthful Reflections, we have a perfect safety record performing blepharoplasty without the need for general anesthesia.

-All in all, an upper blepharoplasty will be a quick procedure.
-You will likely experience some bruising and swelling, but these side effects will typically resolve in 10 – 14 days.
-Most people can return to normal activities within one week.
+You will likely experience some bruising and swelling afterward, but these side effects typically resolve in 10 to 14 days.
+Most people can return to normal activities within 1 week.

-If you’re interested in receiving an upper blepharoplasty and want to know if you’re a suitable candidate for the procedure, give Youthful Reflections a call today to schedule your consultation!
+If you’re interested in upper blepharoplasty and want to know if you’re a suitable candidate for eyelid surgery, contact our Nashville facial plastic surgery practice online or call today to schedule your consultation!